yonilurie/airbnb-clone/README.md

         		{
         			"id": 1,
         			"userId": 1,
-        			"spotId": 1,
+        			"roomId": 1,
-        			"review": "This was an awesome spot!",
+        			"review": "This was an awesome room!",
         			"stars": 5,
         			"createdAt": "2021-11-19 20:39:36",
         			"updatedAt": "2021-11-19 20:39:36",